JennEYoon/deep-learning/chollet2/mynotes.md

  * related to chapter 12, latent encoding of a "smile".
 Array that represent a "smile".

 To do:  Review cycleGAN, moving from MNIST number to another in encoding space, moving from one face to another, from one smile face to non-smile face.
   * Finished chp 13 chollet, on my own.
+Keras inner layer tools, related to chp 7 Keras Deep Dive, chp 3, intro Keras.
   * Review chp 2 tensor manipulations
   * Practice chp 3 Keras basics, manipulating tensorflow tensor math
   * Compare with PyTorch basics/numpy - Brown SciPy 2018.